792x/SingleDampenedPendulumVisualization/README.md

 # SingleDampenedPendulumVisualization
 Single dampened pendulum plot visualization in python

-undamped pendulum with no driving force:
+Undamped pendulum with no driving force is defined as:

 `y'' + sin(y) = 0`

-we can reduce to first order ODE by:
+We can reduce to first order ODE by:

 `let y1 = y and y2 = y1'`

-so
+So:

 `y1' = y2`

 `y2' = -sin(y1)`

-to make it damped we modify with
+To make it damped we modify with:

 `- mu * y2`